JarrenTay/RS-Checksum-Calc-Perf/README.md

 `.\RSChecksumCalculator.exe 3575 3576 4000 4`

-Example that calculates 4000 frames for TID 1 to 10000 using maximum threads:
+Example that calculates 4000 frames for TID 1 to 10000 using maximum threads (automatically defaults to num cores you have):

 `.\RSChecksumCalculator.exe 1 10000 4000 1000`